-$^{34}$ We can consider those subjects that have more than the median fraction of Net Wealth in relatively liquid form, which in our case refers to net assets in financial institutions, bonds, and shares.
-For simplicity of interpretation, we focus just on point estimates, without conditioning on the statistical significance of the estimate (hence the comparison is to Tables B1 and B2 in Appendix B).
+$^{^{17}}$ We can consider those subjects who have more than the median fraction of Net Wealth in relatively liquid form, which in our case refers to net assets in financial institutions, bonds, and shares.
+For simplicity of interpretation, we focus just on point estimates for individual subjects, without conditioning on the statistical significance of the estimate.
 Around 77% of these subjects are RDU-consistent.
-Just over 92% of these subjects have an $\omega$ less than 0.05, and 85% have an $\omega$ less than 0.001; 79%, 83% and 90%, respectively, have a weighted baseline wealth $\omega \times \omega$ less than 10 kroner, 1,000 kroner, and 100,000 kroner, respectively.
+Just over 92% of these subjects have an ω less than 0.05, and 85% have an ω less than 0.001; 79%, 83% and 90%, respectively, have a weighted baseline wealth $\omega \times$ w less than 10 kroner, 1,000 kroner, and 100,000 kroner, respectively.
 Just over 86% of these subjects have a coefficient of relative risk aversion for the composite, r, greater than 0 and less than 0.5.
-Hence we conclude that these subjects are actually closer to NAI than the typical subject (the comparison is primarily to Table B2, but the same conclusions hold if one compares to Tables B1 or B2).
+Hence we conclude that these subjects are actually closer to NAI than the typical subject.

-&lt;sup>35 The nested-CES class allows global regularity and local flexibility in the specification proposed by Perroni and Rutherford [1995].
+18 The nested-CES class allows global regularity and local flexibility in the specification proposed by Perroni and Rutherford [1995].
 Many specifications that allow local flexibility trade off global regularity, an important property for calibration critiques.

-&lt;sup>36 One might argue that some of these examples of imperfect substitutes derive from the absence of perfect capital markets.
+19 One might argue that some of these examples of imperfect substitutes derive from the absence of perfect capital markets.
 For example, in the intertemporal case the existence of perfect capital markets implies the familiar Fisherian (non-)separation theorem.
 In these cases one would simply restate results in terms of indirect utility functions.

-propose a scalar measure of total risk aversion that allows one to make statements about whether one person is more risk averse than another in several dimensions, or if the same person is more risk averse after some event than before.
+Once we consider multiple arguments of the utility function there are a number of theoretical subtleties to consider.
+One issue is to consider multivariate measures of risk aversion.
+Kihlstrom and Mirman [1974] proposed such an approach under the restrictive assumption that the ordinal preferences underlying two expected utility functions exhibit the same preferences over non-stochastic outcomes.
+In this case they propose a scalar measure of total risk aversion that allows one to make statements about whether one person is more risk averse than another in several dimensions, or if the same person is more risk averse after some event than before.

-If one relaxes this assumption, which is not an attractive one in many applications, Duncan [1977] shows that the Kihlstrom and Mirman [1974] multivariate measure of risk aversion naturally becomes matrix-valued.
+If one relaxes this assumption, which is not an attractive one, Duncan [1977] shows that the Kihlstrom and Mirman [1974] multivariate measure of risk aversion naturally becomes matrix-valued.
 Hence one has vector-valued risk premia, and this vector is not "direction dependent" in terms of evaluation.
-Karni [1979] shows that one can define the risk premia in terms of the expenditure function, rather than the direct utility function, and then evaluate it "uniquely" by further specifying an interesting statistic of the stochastic process.
+Karni [1979] shows that one can define the risk premia in terms of the expenditure function, rather than the direct utility function, and then evaluate it "uniquely" by further specifying some statistic of the stochastic process.
 For example, if one is considering risk attitudes towards a vector of stochastic price shocks, then one could use the mean of those shocks.